zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 This transaction adds a NOC non-root certificate owned by the Vendor signed by a chain of certificates which must be already present on the ledger.

+- Who can send
-- Who can send: Vendor account
+  - Vendor account
+- Parameters:
+  - cert: `string` - The NOC non-root Certificate, encoded in X.509v3 PEM format.
+Can be a PEM string or a file path.
+- In State:
+  - `pki/ApprovedCertificates/value/<Subject>/<SubjectKeyID>`
+  - `pki/ApprovedCertificatesBySubject/value/<Subject>`
+  - `pki/ApprovedCertificatesBySubjectKeyID/value/<SubjectKeyID>`
+  - `pki/NOCCertificates/value/<VID>`
+  - `pki/ChildCertificates/value/<Certificate's Subject>/<Certificate's Subject Key ID>`
+- CLI Command:
+  - `dcld tx pki add-noc-x509-cert --certificate=<string-or-path> --from=<account>`
 - Validation:
   - the provided certificate must be a non-root certificate:
     - `Issuer` != `Subject`